alukosdev/ccsp/guidance/csa-top-threats.md

 ## Publications

 The *Top Threats* reports traditionally aim to raise awareness of threats, vulnerabilities, and risks in the cloud.
+The reports reflect the current consensus among security experts in CSA community about the most significant security issues in the cloud, ranked in order of significance.

 !!!
 The security issues contained within these reports are specifically related to *cloud computing*.